WebOfTrustInfo/rwot11-the-hague/final-documents/identifier-binding.md

 ## Terminology

-In [VCDM issue #902](https://github.com/w3c/vc-data-model/issues/902), Orie Steele sighed \"My guess is that 'holder binding' would be far less contentious if we could define what a holder is first.\" While the term 'holder binding' is indeed quite contentious, it is not that the term isn't defined.
+In [VCDM issue #902](https://github.com/w3c/vc-data-model/issues/902), Orie Steele sighed "My guess is that 'holder binding' would be far less contentious if we could define what a holder is first."
+While the term 'holder binding' is indeed quite contentious, it is not that the term isn't defined.
 Rather, [its definition](https://www.w3.org/TR/vc-data-model/#dfn-holders) is not